slatelayer/hello-qt-bare/README.md

 ```

 > [!NOTE]
-> From now on, you should run `npx bare-dev vendor sync` after updating `bare` git submodule.
+> From now on, you should run `bare-dev vendor sync` after updating `bare` git submodule.

 Now install all the dependencies running `npm install` or your package manager of preference.